iamvitalyo/Aphrodite-AGI/readme.txt

 2 numbers is good becouse all like from 2 then maybe must be up we can 2 numbers mix with 2 colors for example if pentagram balance maybe balanced light color can be green we can at work look on colors and shapes and look where want to be mind.
 O nature draw on 2d i think 2d enough for start normal human AI. also if we pick cup O system connection must be O or 1/dot/ball

+also look in stick, stick/2 have enter, we can told 1 moves and make stick then this stick make O infinity stick maybe we must juust sppin stick like jupiter wheel balanced spin.

 Good luck, and dont forget to click "Star" button!